Conrack: Critical response

-Nora Sayre of The New York Times wrote that "despite Mr. Voight's skill, the teacher's character never jells...Another weakness is the glaze of sentimentality that sugars much of the narrative."
-The review in Variety stated "Its computerized warmth may make 'Conrack' seem a bit self-congratulatory at times, but at least its creative participants deserve outsiders' congrats for translating hokum into potentially viable b.o. fodder."
+Nora Sayre of The New York Times wrote that "despite Mr. Voight's skill, the teacher's character never jells...
+Another weakness is the glaze of sentimentality that sugars much of the narrative."
+The review in Variety stated, "Its computerized warmth may make 'Conrack' seem a bit self-congratulatory at times, but at least its creative participants deserve outsiders' congrats for translating hokum into potentially viable b.o. fodder."
 Gene Siskel of the Chicago Tribune gave the film three-and-a-half stars out of four and praised it as "an undeniably tender film full of affecting moments, genuine tension, and much good will.
 It's also one of those rare film commodities: a nice family picture."
-Charles Champlin of the Los Angeles Times wrote "Conrack has Voight's commanding characterization as its center, and those kids, and a strong visual sense throughout.
+Charles Champlin of the Los Angeles Times wrote, "Conrack has Voight's commanding characterization as its center, and those kids, and a strong visual sense throughout.
 And in its warm concern for human values, it is beyond question a welcome alternative to the hard-edge melodramas which have been conspicuous in recent times.
 The disappointment is that to achieve a sentimental optimism, it is felt necessary to create a world which, however real it looks and sounds, turns out to be make-believe at its center."
 Gary Arnold of The Washington Post called it "an unusually decent and appealing adventure, a commercial entertainment that also reflects the best of human and social intentions.
 One trusts that it will be a popular film, and it deserves to be."
 John Raisbeck of The Monthly Film Bulletin wrote "With its lingering long shots, Conrack is a constant visual delight; but for all its craftsman-like virtues, it seems a conscious turning aside from the complexities of modern cinema to the simpler alternatives of yesteryear.
-Indeed, with underpriveleged white children instead of black and Greer Garson substituting for Jon Voight, the film might have been made all of thirty years ago."
+Indeed, with underprivileged white children instead of black and Greer Garson substituting for Jon Voight, the film might have been made all of thirty years ago."